Hoan Ton-That: Career

 In 2016, Ton-That met Richard Schwartz at the Manhattan Institute for Policy Research.
 They partnered on an application with Schwartz paying server costs and basic expenses and Ton-That hiring two engineers who worked on software that could scrape images from Internet sources to cross reference on a facial recognition algorithm.
 It emerged from stealth mode in late 2017 and was linked to far right/alt-right supporters such as Chuck Johnson, Mike Cernovich, Douglass Mackey, and Paul Nehlen.

 Clearview AI received investments from Peter Thiel and Naval Ravikant totaling more than $200,000, which later converted into equity in the company.
 Upon Clearview AI receiving cease-and-desist letters from Google, YouTube, Venmo and LinkedIn, Ton-That appeared on CBS This Morning for an interview with CBS News correspondent Errol Barnett in February 2020.

+Ton-That resigned as CEO of Clearview AI in February 2025, announcing plans to remain a board member.

 Views

 Going back to at least 2015, Huffington Post has linked Ton-That with the "far right clique" of Mike Cernovich, Andrew 'weev' Auernheimer, and Pax Dickinson, as well as close associates of Peter Thiel, Chuck Johnson and Jeff Giesea.
 Ton-That and associates worked on projects to advance the far- and alt-right political views, and Johnson posted about using face recognition to identify undocumented immigrants in the United States in early 2017.
 This group, and others, interacted on a Slack chat set up for WeSearchr Two employees at Clearview AI belonged to white nationalist groups and had endorsed those views online.
 The Verge reached out to Ton-That who was "unaware of the online writings" and said he was "not a white supremacist or an anti-semite."
 They were reportedly dismissed from the company according to Ton-That in a statement claiming to not be "sympathetic to any of those views."

 He has claimed that Clearview AI is exclusively a "law enforcement tool" and stated "that it's fair game to help law enforcement solve crimes using publicly-available data."
 Lawsuits have been filed in regard to the legality of his company's collection of data.
 In the EU, Clearview AI's photo database was deemed illegal.